 In the case of a severe canker sore outbreak, you may also experience:

 Any pain from a canker sore will start to diminish after a few days, sometimes taking several days to subside.
 The sores usually heal without treatment in about a week or two.

-Sometimes an antimicrobial mouth rinse may be prescribed, or a corticosteroid ointment, or a prescription or nonprescription solution to reduce the pain and irritation.
-However, a more direct and immediate way of treating the sore and relieving discomfort is through the use of a dental soft tissue laser.
+Sometimes an antimicrobial mouth rinse may be prescribed, or a corticosteroid ointment or a prescription or nonprescription solution to reduce the pain and irritation.
+However, a more direct and immediate way of canker sore removal and relieving discomfort is through the use of a dental soft tissue laser.
 This treatment is quick, comfortable, inexpensive, and incredibly effective.
 Through biostimulation, using light energy, we can relieve discomfort by sealing off nerve endings and promoting faster healing.
 Theses sores are treated without the use of anesthesia.

 Although there is no cure for canker sores and they often reoccur, you may be able to reduce their frequency by doing the following: